kanait/Gaia/README.md

 # Gaia

+This is an unofficial version of [Gaia](https://github.com/AnkaChan/Gaia) that has been quickly hacked to make it compilable on Linux OS while retaining the ability to compile on Windows.
+It has only been tested on Ubuntu 22.04 LTS.

+---

 [\[Discord\]](https://discord.gg/BRRaSmRpkm "Gaia Engine")
 > There is no copy too small to be ignored, nor design too abstract to be embraced.
 >